dmhenaopa/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 + 4-print_rev.c: Write a function that prints a string, in reverse, followed by a new line.
 + 5-rev_string.c: Write a function that reverses a string.
 + 6-puts2.c: Write a function that prints every other character of a string, starting with the first character, followed by a new line.
++ 7-puts_half.c: Write a function that prints half of a string, followed by a new line.
 +